 On the other hand, buff Brahmas have a similar coloration to the light Brahma but with brown feathers.
-The Buff’s brown hint makes it popular among farmers.
+The buff’s brown tint makes it popular among farmers.

 If you are considering having Brahmas among your flock, it would be best to prepare for a mental check of items that might be different from the traditional chicken breeds.
 Check out some of the special considerations to put in place when keeping Brahma chicken species.

-Brahma fowls are large birds that require a sizeable cage or enclosure than the average chicken.
+Brahma fowls are large birds that require a more sizable cage or enclosure than the average chicken.
 The good thing is that, despite being huge, Brahmas can thrive in confined spaces.
 However, being foragers, they prefer free-ranging and larger yards.

 Since Brahmas are heavy, it is vital to ensure that the runs and the coops are wide and tall enough to accommodate their sizes.
 Unfortunately, your chicken can exhibit anti-social behaviors like pecking and picking if you put them in less space.

-A 2-foot fence or 5-6 square foot space for each chicken in the coop is enough to keep them in place.
-Apart from that, it would help if you gave each of your chickens 8-12 inches roosting space with lower bars to prevent them from hurting themselves when attempting to fly.
+A 2-foot fence or 5 to 6 square foot space for each chicken in the coop is enough to keep them in place.
+Apart from that, it would help if you gave each of your chickens 8 to 12 inches of roosting space with lower bars to prevent them from hurting themselves when attempting to fly.

 The good thing is, these birds can use regular chicken bedding like dry hay, straws, pine and cedar shavings, grass clippings, shredded leaves, paper shreds, or sand.
 The bedding should provide a secure foundation for your flock’s legs and feet and should be easy to clean.

 Brahmas are hardy and least susceptible to cold climates and frostbite because of their large mass, dense-feathering, and small pea comb.
-However, it would be best to keep these species in hot climates because they don’t handle heat well like other breeds.
-Therefore, it would be best if you maintain warm temperatures during hot summers to prevent heat strokes.
+However, it would be best to keep these species in warmer climates.
+It would be best if you maintain cool temperatures during hot summers to prevent heat strokes.

-Do Brahma Chicken Get Along with Other Pets?
+Do Brahma Chickens Get Along with Other Pets?

 Although Brahmas are large, they are often victims of bullying from other chickens.
 They are soft, gentle, and don’t fight back when attacked.